Skew-Brauer graph algebras: Background

+We refer to the elements of Sp as \emph{special loops}, and we denote by $Q_0^{\times}$ the set of \emph{special vertices} of $Q$ where a special loop is attached. \end{defn}

-\begin{rem} Given a skew-gentle algebra $A=KQ/I$, we observe that: \begin{itemize} \item the algebra $\Lambda$, obtained from $A$ by deleting all the special loops, is gentle; \item if $A$ has at least one special vertex, then the ideal $I$ is not admissible.
-However, in \cite{G99}, the authors present the quiver with admissible relations for a skew-gentle algebra.
-The reader can see this construction in Example \ref{ex: toy example}. \end{itemize} \end{rem}
+It is clear that, in general, the ideal associated with a skew-gentle algebra $\SG$ is not admissible.
+However, in \cite{G99}, the authors provide an admissible presentation of $\SG$.
+The reader can see this construction in Example \ref{ex: toy example}.